 We recognize that many students have cell phones.
 At the elementary level, students with cell phones must keep them in their backpack during the school day.
 Additional information is available in the Middle/High School Cell Phone Policy.

 At the elementary school, please contact the principal and the student’s teacher to arrange school work when a student will be gone.

-At the secondary level, parents can see what is happening at all times through google classrooms and videos from class.
-Teachers are using a SWIVL to record the class in order to help students gain an at home understanding of what they missed in class.
-The videos will either be in the Google Classroom or on the teacher website.
-To gain access to your students' Google Classroom, please use your students username and password to see the information from their classes.
+At the secondary level, parents can see what is happening at all times through Google Classrooms and videos from class.
+Teachers are using a SWIVL to record the class in order to help students gain an at-home understanding of what they missed in class.
+The videos will either be in the Google Classroom or on the teacher's website.
+To gain access to your student's Google Classroom, please use your student's username and password to see the information from their classes.

 Students can access their school Gmail accounts from other devices, or use school devices at home while on personal internet sources.

 The IT managers get notifications that are able to be seen remotely and can be handled outside of school hours.
 All cases are handled on a case by case situation.
 All of these restrictions and safety measures are in place regardless of the internet access they use or device that they're using their school email address.
 None of the safety measures or restrictions apply to personal email accounts. - TJ West (IT Department)

 Fees can be paid through JMC or in person at the school.